-- Generally fly 300-1000 miles (500-1600 km) above the surface - Many such satellite travel over the Earth almost from pole to pole - polar orbit. - Polar orbiting satellites are usually sun-synchronous (the satellite crosses the Equator at the same local time every day). - Sun-synchronous satellites make about 14 orbits of the Earth a day. - There are other specialized low earth orbits such as that of the Global Precipitation Mission satellite.
+- Generally fly 300-1000 miles (500-1600 km) above the surface - Many LEO satellites travel over the Earth almost from pole to pole - polar orbit. - Polar orbiting satellites are usually sun-synchronous (the satellite crosses the Equator at the same local time every day). - Sun-synchronous satellites make about 14 orbits of the Earth a day. - There are other specialized LEO satellites such as that of the Global Precipitation Mission satellite.